Here’s a quick list of the gear I use most actively. A more detailed discussion follows the list.

 It’s a good idea to have a wide-angle zoom lens for landscapes, architecture, and other situations where you need to include a lot of area in the frame or want a more uncluttered or exaggerated perspective.
 I use the Nikon 16-35mm f/4 lens for this purpose.
 It’s got great image quality and is well built, but it is rather heavy and bulky.

 A telephoto zoom lens is a must-have for most travel photographers, as it allows you to shoot many wildlife subjects as well as emphasize details in all subjects you encounter.
 A longer lens also can be used to provide a compressed perspective that makes far-away subjects appear to be closer to foreground subjects; this perspective can be very powerful in landscape images.
 My primary tele zoom is the Nikon 70-300mm f/4.5-5.6 VR lens.
 While this lens is built on aging technology and doesn’t always feel as solid as more professional lenses, it is relatively small and lightweight, fairly inexpensive, and provides a very effective vibration reduction function.
-This lens has been a staple in my bag for many years, during which time I’ve used it to capture some of my favorite images.
+This lens has been a staple in my bag for many years, during which time I’ve used it to capture many of my favorite images.

 You may never need a super-telephoto lens.
 They tend to be expensive, bulky, and heavy, and on many trips you won’t need it.
 But for those trips when you expect to encounter lots of wildlife or want to capture astronomical events like an eclipse or transit of a planet, a very long lens is essential.
 Mine is the Sigma 150-500mm f/5-6.3 lens.
 It’s more economical than a Nikon or Canon super-tele, and it produces reasonably sharp images even when used at its widest aperture.
 You can spend much more on this type of big glass if you want or need to, but I’ve found this lens works quite well for me.